epi2me-labs/wf-human-variation/README.md

 * diploid variant calling
 * structural variant calling
 * aggregation of modified base counts
+* copy number variant calling

-The wf-human-variation workflow consolidates the small variant calling from the previous wf-human-snp with the structual variant calling from wf-human-sv (both of which are now deprecated).
-This pipeline performs the steps of the two pipelines simultaneously and the results are generated and output in the same way as they would have been had the pipelines been run separately.
+The wf-human-variation workflow consolidates the small variant calling from the previous wf-human-snp with the structual variant calling from wf-human-sv (both of which are now deprecated), as well as CNV calling from wf-cnv.
+This pipeline performs the steps of the three pipelines simultaneously and the results are generated and output in the same way as they would have been had the pipelines been run separately.